 Shiny outside, cult inside: the Swann d'Or

-A trophy awarded to actors during the festival, the Swann d'Or represents two swans hugging each other, ready to fly away, gracefully forming a heart.
+A trophy awarded to actors during the festival, the Swann d'Or represents two swans embracing each other, ready to fly away, gracefully forming a heart.
 It is to the Monnaie de Paris that the heavy task of making this romantic creation is entrusted.
-Usually responsible for minting coins, the French institution is increasingly anchored in culture and the artistic field, supporting many companies and events – such as the Cabourg Film Festival.
-All this while preserving a high tradition of arts and crafts related to metal: precise gestures, meticulous and long-term work, which can be discovered in images, thanks to a video posted on the Facebook account of the Monnaie de Paris.
+Usually responsible for minting coins, the French institution is increasingly anchored in culture and the artistic field.
+It supports many companies and events — such as the Cabourg Film Festival.
+A high tradition of arts and crafts related to metal is preserved.
+Precise gestures, meticulous work that can be discovered in images on the Facebook account of the Monnaie de Paris.
 Enough to awaken all your senses, one after the other.